dantingz/larvasize/README.md

 # larvasize
 A computer vision project to track larva size.
-Including Mask RNN here!
+Finished on google colab rather than github.